The 'definitive' Terminating and Non-Terminating errors in PowerShell.

 I’ll start with 4 functions named one, two, three and four.

-Function four runs a pipeline: one | two | three
+Function four runs a pipeline: one | two | three and will do

 so in slightly different ways for different examples.